OleksyKor/tos-order-bridge/README.md

 # tos-order-bridge
-Automated bridge for extracting TOS orders from Telegram channels and forwarding them to another app via ZeroMQ
+Automated bridge for extracting, parsing TOS orders from Telegram channels, and forwarding the parsed data to another app via ZeroMQ